-As a condition of your enrollment, you have agreed to GIVE UP YOUR RIGHT TO GO TO COURT to assert or defend your rights under the enrollment agreement (EXCEPT for matters that may be taken to a SMALL CLAIMS COURT with jurisdiction over you and HCI).
+For certain disputes, as a condition of your enrollment, you have agreed to GIVE UP YOUR RIGHT TO GO TO COURT to assert or defend your rights under the enrollment agreement excluding matters that may be taken to a small claims court with jurisdiction over you and HCI.

-This means, in most cases, that any claims that you or HCI may have will be heard by a NEUTRAL ARBITRATOR instead of a judge or jury.
+This means that for certain disputes any claims that you or HCI may have will be heard by a NEUTRAL ARBITRATOR instead of a judge or jury.